-The Effect of Heavy-Duty Diesel Cylinder Deactivation on Exhaust Temperature, Fuel Consumption, and Turbocharger Performance below 3 bar BMEP 2020-01-1407
+The Effect of Heavy-Duty Diesel Cylinder Deactivation on Exhaust Temperature, Fuel Consumption, and Turbocharger Performance up to 3 bar BMEP 2020-01-1407

 Andrew Morris, James McCarthy

 Southwest Research Institute, Eaton Corporation